The free splitting complex of a free group II: Loxodromic outer automorphisms: Theorem : Dynamics of elements of on

+Lemma~\ref{WellLemma}~\pref{KeyWellProperty} shows that $w_+(c)$ and $-w_-(c)$ are coarsely equivalent functions when restricted to nonfilling $c$, and so for most of our purposes are interchangeable.
+In what follows we focus on $w_+(c)$.

-Suppose that $\F$ is a free factor system that carries at least one conjugacy class that is not carried by $\A_{\na}\Lambda^\pm$.
-Define $W(\F)$ to be the minimum value of $w(c)$ as $c$ varies over all conjugacy classes that are carried by $\F$ and that are not carried by $\A_{\na}\Lambda^\pm$.
-Lemma~\ref{lem:well}~\pref{item:same free factor} guarantees that $W(\F)$ is well defined.
-If $S$ is a one edge free splitting then its elliptic subgroups determine a co-edge one free factor system $\F(S)$ and so $W(S) = W(\F(S))$ is defined, because Lemma~\ref{not in ANA}~\pref{item: one edge case} guarantees existence of a conjugacy class carried by $\F(S)$ but not by $\A_\na(\Lambda^\pm)$. \end{definition}
+\begin{definition}[Wells of free factor systems and of one-edge free splittings] Suppose that $\F$ is a proper free factor system that carries at least one weakly attracted conjugacy class.
+Define $W(\F)$ to be the minimum value of $w_+(c)$ as $c$ varies over all weakly attracted conjugacy classes that are carried by $\F$.
+Lemma~\ref{WellLemma}~\pref{item:same free factor} guarantees that $W(\F)$ is well defined.
+If $S$ is a one edge free splitting then its elliptic subgroups determine a co-edge one free factor system $\F(S)$ and so $W(S) = W(\F(S))$ is defined, because Lemma~\ref{not in ANA}~\pref{item: one edge case} guarantees the existence of a conjugacy class carried by $\F(S)$ but not by $\A_\na(\Lambda^\pm)$. \end{definition}